mapyourown/OracleSwap/securityconsiderations.md

 This allows correction to obvious mistakes, but prevents the Oracle from generating fraudulent prices in the middle of the night when no one is watching.

-### Settlement can only occur 22 hours after the Oracle Price Contract is flagged for final day
+### Settlement can only occur 22 hours after the Oracle  Contract is flagged for final day

-On Tuesday the Oracle's price update includes changing a variable such that the next Oracle Price Contract update is the one preceeeding settlement, i.e., the Wednesday prices will be used as closing prices in that week's PNL calculation.
+On Tuesday the Oracle's price update includes changing a variable such that the next Oracle Contract update is the one preceeeding settlement, i.e., the Wednesday prices will be used as closing prices in that week's PNL calculation.
 Thus the Tuesday 4 PM to Wednesday 4 PM period will be that settlement's final day.
 This prevents a cheating Oracle/admin from sneaking a settlement on fraudulent prices in on a day that no one is watching.
-Given Oracle Price Contract updates cannot occur for 18 hours and settlement cannot occur for 4 hours after the next Oracle Price Contract update, players do not have to worry that the Oracle might unexpectedly settle after the next Oracle Price Contract update, and so can safely ignore it for at least a day.
+Given Oracle Contract updates cannot occur for 18 hours and settlement cannot occur for 4 hours after the next Oracle Contract update, players do not have to worry that the Oracle might unexpectedly settle after the next Oracle Contract update, and so can safely ignore it for at least a day.
 This minimizes the amount of vigilance players need to monitor the Oracle.

-An evil oracle's best strategy is surprise, so if the Oracle posted fraudulent prices a day before settlement, this merely gives users more time to react, and when faced with an evil Oracle, burning is the optimal self-interested strategy for anyone with more than 25% of their RM in excess margin.
+An evil oracle's best strategy is surprise, so if the evil oracle posted fraudulent prices a day before settlement, this merely gives users more time to react, and when faced with an evil oracle, burning is the optimal self-interested strategy for anyone with more than 25% of their RM in excess margin.
 Burning can occur at any time.

 ### Oracle Prices are easily audited.

 Oracle Price updates generate event logs, and blockchain queries provided at OracleSwap.co allow one to easily see if a price is fraudulent.
 Contract logic restricts fraudulent activity to Oracle prices, so if these prices are honest, PNLs will be honest.
 Note that crypto prices are taken at 4 PM ET from Bitwise-approved exchanges.
 Unlike reputation systems that are difficult to monitor, a cheat is easy to observe, and as the Oracle has no plausible deniability, complete accountability.
-A single cheat should be fatal to all contracts the OracleSwap oracle services, like a trigger strategy in a repeated game.
+A single cheat should be fatal to all contracts the OracleSwap's oracle services, like a trigger strategy in a repeated game.